 Monitoring the Unknown

 By monitoring evaluation metrics, we are able to create a pretty good picture of the model’s status, especially when evaluating many different slices of the data independently.
 However, it is important to note that for many applications, the true labels are not available for production data in real-time.
 For cases like these, you will need to evaluate performance through proxy metrics such as comparing your model with a baseline model or an expert prediction.

 You’ve monitored your model, you have identified significant concept drift, and when retraining your model you see significant improvements.
 Now it’s time to deploy the updated model.
 This whole process is a completely normal part of the lifecycle of ML models in production and you should consider best practices for making this process as smooth as possible.

 A/B Testing for ML Models

 Additionally, using A/B testing can help you avoid issues when deploying a new model since it provides a more gradual transition.
-Thus, we can start off by directing some small percentage of the load to the new model and evaluate performance, then slowly increase this percentage for a smooth transition.
+We can start off by directing some small percentage of the load to the new model and evaluate performance, then slowly increase this percentage for a smooth transition.

 Once you’ve deployed a steady ML model, and you’ve gone through the process of retraining your model and deploying it again, it’s time to automate the process.
-In some scenarios, where data changes are very swift it could be worth trying a more risky online learning approach.
-In this approach, your model is updated whenever new examples are available.
+In some scenarios where data changes are very swift, it could be worth trying a more risky online learning approach.
+Here, your model is updated whenever new examples are available.

-Monitoring ML systems is an emerging field that is not fully developed.
-We have seen various methods for monitoring your model and your data in production, detecting potential issues, and identifying their root cause early on.
-The insights you develop using these methods will help you understand whether your data pipeline is broken, whether it’s time to train a new model, or whether you may continue working on your next project without worry.
+ML monitoring is an emerging field that is yet to be fully developed.
+We have seen various methods for monitoring your model and your data in production, detecting potential issues and identifying their root cause early on.
+The insight you develop using these methods will help you understand whether your data pipeline is broken, whether it’s time to train a new model, or whether you may continue working on your next project without worry.